Linux binary packages

 3. Tune the database

-The default installation of PostgreSQL is not configured right for intensive use.
+The default installation of PostgreSQL is not configured right for scalable production use.

 We advice using pgtune http://pgtune.leopard.in.ua/ to optimize the configuration for your hardware.
 Use “data warehouse” as application type and also assure the max_connection setting is moved from the default 100 to eg 400.